CodeMan99/wotblitz.js/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a branch that describes your work.
 We prefer you use a name that will describe your pull request.
  Long names are fine!
 3. Write documentation.
 Especially true if you know what your change will be.
-If your having trouble consider writing a [issue](//github.com/CodeMan99/wotblitz.js/issues) to discuss your change.
+If you are having trouble documenting your change, consider writing an [issue](//github.com/CodeMan99/wotblitz.js/issues) to discuss your change.
 4. Write your change.
 Try to follow the same style as the code you are working on.
 5. Test your change.
-Preferrably write a new test over changing an existing test.
+Preferrably, write a *new* test over changing an *existing* test.
 6. Create your pull request against the [default branch](//github.com/CodeMan99/wotblitz.js/commits).
 7. Correct any errors reported by the [ci server](https://travis-ci.org/CodeMan99/wotblitz.js).